philj404/SimpleSerialShell/README.md

 ### Alternate Tokenizers

 By default, shell input is tokenized using the UNIX standard strtok_r(3) function.
 This splits user input into space-delimited tokens.
 There may be applications where a more sophisticated tokenizer is desired.
 Quoted tokens with internal spaces, for example.
 The setTokenizer() method can be used to install a custom tokenizer.

+A demonstration of this feature can be seen [here](examples/AlternateTokenizer).

 ### Tips